Dumfries and Galloway Fine Arts Society is one of the oldest art societies in the country and is celebrating its centenary this year.

-Each year, the society arranges a winter programme of demonstrations and workshops given by professional artists, and a summer programme of workshops in different media.
+The society normally arranges a winter programme of demonstrations and workshops given by professional artists, and a summer programme of workshops in different media.
 Our members include amateurs of all levels, and non-painters who enjoy the talks and demonstrations, as well as many professional artists.
-We are delighted to welcome new members at any time of year, and the subscription for those joining after October 1st annually will be applied to the following year.
-If you are interested in joining you can download the application form from the link opposite.

 Click here to see the society's constitution